dasher-project/dasher/developers.windows.md

 EXPAT          C:\Program Files\Expat 2.2.5

 ## Building
-Visual Studio 2013 solution/project files are included in the Src/Win32 directory.
+Visual Studio 2017 solution/project files are included in the Src/Win32 directory.

+**NOTE**

+For 2017 version needs Visual Studio 2015(v140) tool.

 **NOTE**

 Default build tools of Visiual Studio don't work.
 So you need to modify the Target Framework and Platform Toolset.
 Instructions can be found at [ How to Retarget ](https://docs.microsoft.com/en-us/cpp/build/how-to-modify-the-target-framework-and-platform-toolset)

 ## Support and Feedback